-As noted above, all but one of the above targets - the recycling and composting target - have now been achieved.

-- 2.13.
-The Authority also produces an Annual Report for the AGM in June each year, including details of waste management performance in the previous year.
-The preliminary data upon which this performance is based is subsequently adjusted as the numbers are finalised with the constituent boroughs for reporting to the national WasteDataFlow system by 30 June each year.
+- 2.12.
+As noted above, all but one of the above targets the recycling and composting target have now been achieved. - 2.13.
+At the AGM in June each year, the Authority provides details of waste management performance in the previous year (as contained in this Annual Report).
+The preliminary data upon which this performance is based is subsequently adjusted once the numbers are finalised with the constituent boroughs for reporting to the national WasteDataFlow system by 30 June each year.
 The numbers are then validated by WasteDataFlow and subsequently reviewed by the Department for Food, Environment and Rural Affairs (Defra). - 2.14.
-Current data and reports from the constituent boroughs indicate that the provisional performance in 2017-18, with 2016-17 for comparison in brackets, was as follows: - 588kg (593kg) residual waste for every household was collected; - 32% (32%) of household waste was reused, recycled or composted; - 11% (8%) of municipal waste was sent to landfill; and - 100% (100%) of residents continued to receive a door-to-door or communal recycling service. - 2.15.
-The partners' current performance remains below the recycling and composting target contained within the Strategy; however, work continues amongst the partners to address this shortfall.
-Longer than expected outages at the Edmonton EfW plant resulted in more local authority collected waste being sent to landfill in 2017-18 however, the amounts sent were still below the Strategy target of 15%. - 2.16.
-The following sections of this report provide further details about NLWA's work to encourage more waste prevention through behaviour change and communication activities, and the operational aspects of managing waste including progress with developing replacement and new facilities for future waste management.
-The report also details the financial and governance arrangements of the Authority in the past year.
+Current data and reports from the constituent boroughs indicate that the provisional performance in 2018-19, with 2017-18 for comparison in brackets, was as follows: - 583kg (588kg) residual waste for every household was collected; - 30% (31%) of household waste was reused, recycled or composted; - 8% (11%) of municipal waste was sent to landfill; and - 100% (100%) of residents continued to receive a door-to-door or communal recycling service. - 2.15.
+The partners' current performance remains below the recycling and composting target contained within the Strategy; however, work continues amongst the partners to address the current recycling rate. - 2.16.
+The following sections of this report provide further details about the Authority's work to encourage more waste prevention through behaviour change and communication activities, and the operational aspects of managing waste.
+The report also details progress with developing replacement and new facilities for future waste management as well as the financial and governance arrangements of the Authority in the past year.